-Comparing to the wide range of uncertainty around R0 of EV-A71 (3.02 to 44.91) estimated by two studies using SIR/TSIR model conducted in Guangdong [8,17], the mathematical model used in this study are more consistent.
+Comparing to the wide range of uncertainty around R0 of EV-A71 (3.02 to 44.91) estimated by two studies using SIR/TSIR model conducted in Guangdong [8,17], the mathematical model used in this study are more consistent with existing literature.

 After 2016, the R0s of EV-A71 and CV-A16 both decreased compared to 2011-2016.
 However, only the decreasing trend of EV-A71 was statistically significant.
 Measures taken to prevent and control outbreaks caused by EV-A71 and CV-A16 was identical except the use of EV-A71 vaccines, indicating a potential role played by these vaccines.
 Further researches are needed to establish causality.

-The method used in this study is simple and intuitive.
-However, it did not take into consideration the sero-prevalence among children, which may lead to underestimations of R0.
-To explore the magnitudes of such underestimation, we obtained sero-prevalence estimates from a meta-analysis [18] and two other local level studies in Shanghai [19] and Jiangsu [20].
-These studies have a relatively consistent time horizon with our study.
-Their results show that the sero-prevalences of EV-A71, CV-A16 and CV-A6 among children in China were approximately 50%.
-Taking this into consideration, the adjusted R0s of EV-A71, CV-A16 andCV-A6 would become 10.92, 10.22 and 13.00, respectively.

 Some limitations remain.
-The primary case is hard to identify using the available database.
+Firstly, the primary case is hard to identify using the available outbreak surveillance system.
 When investigators failed to trace the true index case of an outbreak, they underestimate the IGPs, leading to an overestimation of R0s.
 This issue may have contributed to the association between larger R0s and shorter outbreak durations in Figure 5.
-In this study, we only included outbreaks where the intervals between the first and the second case confirmed were between 2 to 10 days to mitigate recall bias during cluster investigation.
-The remaining statistical association we discovered between R0 and outbreak duration indicate some bias may still exist - our R0 thus may be slightly overestimated as outbreak investigators fail to detect the true index case.
+Secondly, in this study, we only included outbreaks where the intervals between subsequent cases were shorter than 10 days to eliminate potentially overlapping outbreaks.
+We may have excluded exceptional cases or outbreaks where public health surveillance quality is suboptimal.
+Thirdly, our study design suffers from potential right-censoring of data, i.e., those who should have been included in the cumulative incidence were mistakenly excuded due to reporting.
+Based on simulation, we show that right censoring leads to a potential underestimation of R0.
+Such underestimation increases as true R0 increases.
+Last but not the least, we did not account for asymptomatic infections in this study as there is currently no infrastructure during outbreak investigation to identify these individuals in China.

 Contributors

-Zhaorui Chang, Zhongjie Li conceived, designed, and supervised the study.
-Zhong Zhang designed the study, finalized the analysis, wrote the initial drafts of the manuscript and interpreted the findings.
-Yang Liu revised the final manuscript.
+Zhaorui Chang and Zhongjie Li conceived, designed, and supervised the study.
+Zhong Zhang and Yang Liu conducted the analysis, visualized and interpreted the results, and wrote the manuscripts.
 Fengfeng Liu, MinruiRen, Taoran Nie, Jinzhao Cui participated in collection and management of data.
-All authors read and approved the submitted version of the manuscript.
+All authors provided comments and approved the submitted version of the manuscript.

 Conflicts of interest